mlandalv/corejs-symbol-ie11/README.md

-A combination av core-js, @babel/runtime-corejs3 and immutablejs make IE 11 crash.
+Crash in IE 11 with a combination av core-js, @babel/runtime-corejs3 and immutablejs.

   - `yarn`
   - `yarn start`